mistval/kotoba/README.md

     2. In the ./bot directory, run `npm run buildpronunciation`.
 * Shiritori command
     1. Install **MongoDB** and start it on port 27017 (the default port).
 You can install it using the instructions for your operating system [here](https://docs.mongodb.com/manual/installation/).
-    2. In the ./bot directory, run `npm run shiritori`.
+    2. In the ./bot directory, run `npm run buildshiritori`.

 ### KotobaWeb